Expat Insurance Guide Spain (2026) — Insurance for Expats in Spain

 - Repatriation Insurance for Expats

-Each section introduces the topic clearly and links to dedicated pillar guides where deeper explanations are needed.
+Each section introduces the topic clearly and links to dedicated pillar guides where each insurance type is explained in detail.

 Spain’s insurance system is tightly connected to immigration law, residency status and public healthcare eligibility.